7th Marine Brigade (PLA Navy Marine Corps)

-The 7th Marine Brigade (海军陆战队第七旅), commonly known as the "Jiaolong Commandos" ((蛟龙突击队), is a special operations unit in the People's Liberation Army Navy Marine Corps.
-The brigade is based in Sanya, Hainan Island.
+The 7th Marine Brigade (海军陆战队第七旅), commonly known as the "Jiaolong Commandos" (蛟龙突击队), is a special operations unit of the People's Liberation Army Navy Marine Corps.
+The brigade is based in Sanya, Hainan.
 The brigade is also sometimes known as the named the Special Operations Brigade (特種作戰旅).
 The brigade has at least three special operations battalions and one reconnaissance battalion.

 History

 The unit was founded in 2002 as the PLAN Special Operations Battalion.

-In December 26 2008, 70 members of the brigade deployed to the Gulf of Aden where they carried out operations with the PLAN’s first antipiracy task force.
+On December 26, 2008, 70 members of the brigade deployed to the Gulf of Aden where they carried out operations with the PLAN's first antipiracy task force.
 In 2015, Jiaolong commandos participated in the evacuation of 571 Chinese citizens and over 200 other foreign nationals from Yemen after a Saudi-led coalition began airstrikes against the Houthi rebel group (Yemen Civil War).

 In April 2017 10 members of the brigade, in coordination with the Indian navy, helped rescue 19 Syrian crewmembers from a hijacked Tuvalu cargo ship in the Indian Ocean.

 On 5 May 2017, 3 pirates were captured by the unit and handed over to the Somali Police Force.